cst8253/BossMonsterII-final/README.md

-# BossMonsterII
-This repository contains the starter file for the Boss Monster II project.
+# Boss Monster II

+## Objective
+Complete the Boss Monster II game with more monsters and the player gets to choose their name.